cbourke/ComputerScienceI/documents/syllabus.md

 You may complete hacks on your own, but you are encouraged to pair up and collaborate with (**at most**) one other student.
-If you choose to pair up with another student, you must form a pair using canvas (People -> Hack Pairs).

 ### Attendance